roger-/flightdata/README.md

 A Python library to download data from [flightradar24.com](http://www.flightradar24.com/).

-Supports downloading both archived ("playback") as well as "real-time" data, and will convert all units to SI.
+Supports downloading both archived ("playback") as well as "real-time" data, and can convert all units to SI.

 # Note